Protecting and Promoting World Changing Discoveries

 When a creator (faculty, student, or staff) at New Mexico State University develops new material that is exceptional or commercializable, it is required by university policy that the individual must disclose the use of NMSU resources in the creation of the material to determine if it extends beyond Limited Permitted Use.
 To disclose this information, creators must submit a Copyright Disclosure Form to the IP Office at Arrowhead Center and must also notify her/his supervisor.

 To submit a copyright disclosure, simply download this form.
 Once downloaded, please provide the required information and return the form to the IP Office.
-If you have any questions or concerns regarding the copyright disclosure, please do not hesitate to contact Terry Lombard, Director of Intellectual Property and Technology Transfer at Arrowhead Center at: email@example.com.
+If you have any questions or concerns regarding the copyright disclosure, please do not hesitate to contact the Intellectual Property and Technology Transfer department at Arrowhead Center.

 Once a creator submits a copyright disclosure form, the staff at the IP Office will work to evaluate and protect the creative work for a copyright, depending on eligibility and other factors.
 Once the IP Office obtains copyright protection, the copyrighted material may be licensed out to an interested party.